List of EastEnders characters introduced in 2008: DCI Samantha Keeble

 In September 2022, Keeble tells Phil that she wants him to inform on Billy.
 Phil refuses, saying that Billy is his family.
 In a flashback episode, it is revealed that in 1979, as teenagers, Phil and Billy accompanied Phil's father Eric Mitchell (George Russo) to a warehouse raid.
 When confronted by a security guard (Christopher Pizzey), Billy was injured.
 Eric asked Phil to shoot and kill the guard but Phil could not go through with it.
 As Phil helped Billy out of the warehouse, he heard Eric shoot the guard.
 It is then revealed that the guard Eric killed was Keeble's father Malcolm and that she has had a personal vendetta against the Mitchells ever since.
 Keeble threatens Phil that if he does not inform on Billy, then she will come for his fiancée Kat Slater (Jessie Wallace).
 She also admits to Phil that while she is not interested in Billy, her main agenda is to see Phil inform on his family.
 In order to save Kat, Phil gives Keeble a statement on Billy but tells Kat later that he plans to retract his statement in court, meanwhile finding evidence against Keeble.
 He also promises her that if Billy goes to prison, he will kill Keeble.
+Billy is arrested and released on bail until his trial.

+With the help of his nemesis Keanu Taylor (Danny Walters), Phil finds enough evidence to frame Keeble for corruption, but Keeble discovers this, and has Kat and her young son Tommy Moon (Sonny Kendall) kidnapped.
+She holds them hostage in order to get Phil to dispose of the evidence.
+She threatens Kat and Tommy with a gun, saying she has nothing left to lose, despite her secretly questioning her own actions.
+A scuffle ensues between Kat and Keeble, just as Phil and Keanu arrive to rescue Kat and Tommy.
+In the scuffle, Keeble is accidentally shot with the gun.
+Phil pleads to a dying Keeble to drop the case against Billy, in return for him getting her medical attention.
+Keeble reluctantly does so.
+As a result, the case against Billy falls apart and he is freed.
+Meanwhile, in the hospital, Keeble mentions to her doctors that it is time for her to retire from the police force.

 Inside Soap praised Keeble's part in Lucy's murder investigation, calling her "flinty" and saying she "brought some proper policing" to the case.

 Kendra Hills-Smythe

 Kendra Hills-Smythe played by Rebecca Egan, was a solicitor employed by Jack Branning (Scott Maslen) to defend his partner Tanya Branning (Jo Joyner).
 She first appeared on 11 November and made two brief appearances on 1 December 2008 and 2 January 2009.
 She returned between the 7 and 10 April 2009.